garyluoex/gary_ml_ops_data_engineer_hw/pipeline/README.md

 TODO:
-1. Features pipeline
 2. Enforce types
-3. Handle errors and exceptions
+3. Handle errors and exceptions with error columns
 3. Implement constraints
 4. Need to validate the result of feature generated and is distinct matches shape
+5. trigger by execution time
+6. check if there is memory efficient way to not create a new df everytime
+7. read airflow best practices